User Registration - Login to My EEGS

 Registering for Events, Viewing Member Only pages or Voting in EEGS Elections

-The latest edition, FastTIMES Vol. 18.3, GPR Soil Water Content Measurement, is available for viewing and download at Publications/FastTIMES/Latest Issue.
+The latest edition, FastTIMES Vol. 18.4, Low Cost Tromograph System for Microtremor Seismic Acquisition, is available for viewing and download at Publications/FastTIMES/Latest Issue.

 EEGS Student Committee Invites Student Chapter Formation